sophgdn/Cable-Car/README.md

 A handwritten sans serif typeface with Latin glyphs, ideal for use in headings

 ## Installation (Mac)
-* Download either font file (either one will work, it isn't nessisary to download both)
+* Download one of the font files (either one will work, it isn't necessary to download both)
 * Go to finder and in the menu bar, go to `Go`
 * Hold down the `Alt/option` key and you will see the menu item `Library`.
 Open it.
 * Inside `Library` find a file called `Fonts`.
 Copy the font file and paste it anywhere in the `Fonts` folder.